larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 whatever was necessary to make it go.
 (38:03)
 We we had an interface to it.
-OK so now here's Engelmann
+OK so now here's Engelman
 showing something or other and.
 And that's and that's clip 85.

-### 86-bongo
+### 86-bongo /

 OK, 86 is bongo so I think
-we'll just skip over that
+we'll just skip over that.

 ### 87-cube

-87.
-Is cube.
+87 is cube.
 Something,
 so let's see what that is.
 (38:31)
 OK, here we are.
-With this off the 3:40 watching the video sector scan around trying to find the cube it looks like.
+With this off the 340 watching the vidissector scan around trying to find the cube it looks like.
 It's kind of crawling around the cube and kind of remembering where